 Located along Route 50 between Annapolis and Ocean City, Easton is a convenient place to stop to dine or take a walk.
 The historic town is ranked 8th in the book “100 Best Small Towns in America.”
 Main attractions include antique shops, an art deco performing arts venue—the Avalon Theater—and the Pickering Creek Audubon Center.

 The quaint historic town is a popular destination for boaters with its small town charm and a variety of gift shops, restaurants, inns, and bed and breakfasts.
 The main attraction here is the Chesapeake Bay Maritime Museum, an 18-acre waterfront museum that displays Chesapeake Bay artifacts and features programs about maritime history and culture.
-The museum has 9 buildings and includes a large collection of sail, power, and rowboats.
+The museum has nine buildings and includes an extensive collection of sail, power, and rowboats.
 St. Michaels is one of the best Eastern Shore destinations for sailing, bicycling, and eating freshly-caught crabs and oysters.

 This quiet town is the oldest on the Eastern Shore, having served as a port of entry for British trade vessels during Colonial times.
 There are several marinas, and the Oxford-Bellevue Ferry crosses the Tred Avon River to Bellevue every 25 minutes.

 The main attraction in Cambridge is the Blackwater National Wildlife Refuge, a 27,000-acre resting and feeding area for migrating waterfowl and home to 250 species of birds, 35 species of reptiles and amphibians, 165 species of threatened and endangered plants, and numerous mammals.
 The Hyatt Regency Resort, Spa, and Marina, one of the region’s most romantic getaway destinations, sits right on the Chesapeake Bay and has its own isolated beach, an 18-hole championship golf course, and 150-slip marina.